vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/ESXi-8-Log-Message-Formats.md

 [https://tools.ietf.org/html/rfc5234](https://tools.ietf.org/html/rfc5234)

-The inspiration for using ABNF in this document comes from its use in RFC 5424.
-An unambiguous way to specify grammars.
+This document uses ABNF because RFC 5424 uses it and because it specifies grammars unambiguously.

 ## Adding Additional Data to a Message

 The SD-ELEMENT is the place to add additional parameters in the future.
-This ensures that the data is accessible via an established grammar.
-When RFC 5424 message transmission is enabled, the collector need not parse the unstructured data, searching for something.
+Placing new parameters in an SD-ELEMENT keeps the data parseable under the RFC 5424 grammar, so a collector does not need to search unstructured text.

 ## Time Stamps

 Time stamps are always UTC/GMT and comply with RFC 5424.

 Seconds resolution - no decimal point or anything after it - is acceptable by the RFCs and the ABNF grammars below reflect this.
-However, ESXi time stamps will use millisecond resolution or better where possible.
+However, ESXi time stamps use millisecond resolution or better where possible.

 ## Syslog Message Transmissions

-vmsyslogd (a syslog originator) messages transmitted to collectors (the "remote host" capability in syslog "speak") are principally governed by the following RFCs:
+vmsyslogd (a syslog originator) messages transmitted to collectors (called remote hosts in syslog terminology) are principally governed by the following RFCs:

 [https://tools.ietf.org/html/rfc3164](https://tools.ietf.org/html/rfc3164) (RFC 3164, the legacy syslog specification)

 [https://tools.ietf.org/html/rfc5424](https://tools.ietf.org/html/rfc5424) (RFC 5424, the current syslog specification)

 A legacy syslog collector may only be able to accept messages in RFC 3164 format; more recent syslog collectors may be able to handle RFC 3164 and RFC 5424 formats.
-Since a syslog originator has no way of determining the capabilities of a collector, vmsyslogd will support a configuration parameter that specifies the message format for each remote host.
-This also means that RFC 3164 messages will have a different format than RFC 5424 messages.
+Since a syslog originator has no way of determining the capabilities of a collector, vmsyslogd supports a configuration parameter that specifies the message format for each remote host.
+This also means that RFC 3164 messages have a different format than RFC 5424 messages.

 ## RFC 3164 Transmission Message Format